 I am also a big believer in cooking a big batch of something to be used in other ways over the week.
 For instance, this meal plan uses pork loins on Tuesday and the leftover meat is re-purposed on several other evenings.
 If you don’t eat pork or pork loins are too expensive, you can easily substitute any cut of chicken.
 Just note that the leftovers are used for 3 other meals that week.
 (You could also do 1 pork tenderloin and some chicken cuts, but go ahead and season and cook it all at one time to make the rest of the week’s meals a breeze.)

-I am listing the meal plan outlined below.
+I have listed an outline of the meal plan below.
 To access all the recipes and a full grocery list, including prices (shopped at Aldi during the month of December) sign up here.
 (If you are already signed up for my weekly updates, you can access it here.)

 I also want to note that this meal plan may not be the healthiest meal plan ever, but it is still better than some I’ve seen floating around the web.
 It does use a few processed ingredients, that I don’t normally recommend (like store-bought pie crusts and salad dressing).